niclast7611/nl-portfolio/README.md

 You can clone the repo to your computer and run a `$yarn start` to see the live server.

 It is also deployed through Github Pages and the link is https://niclast7611.github.io/nl-portfolio/

+*** Note the footer is distorted on the github pages but in localhost it is fine still dont know why, I will look into it.